 Raj (インド料理 RAJ(ラジ)仙台店)

-The interior of Raj is filled with an exotic atmosphere befitting an Indian restaurant.
-Opposite the counter seats are semi-private booths with bamboo partitions.
-As soon as you open the menu, you will be overwhelmed by the amount of choices.
+As soon as you open the menu, you will be overwhelmed by the number of choices.
 Fortunately, you only need to focus on the vegetarian/vegan options, making it easier to choose if you are indecisive.
 If you prefer your curry to have more ingredients, go with the Special Indian Curry Set (スペシャルインドカレーセット).
 While more expensive than the Indian Curry Set (ンドカレーセット), we reckon it is worth it.

 The next decision you need to make is the spicy level.
 You can choose from 4 levels: mild, medium, hot, and very hot.
-Thus, even people who can’t eat spicy food can enjoy it.
-Upgrading your plain naan bread to flavored naan is also possible at a small cost.
+Thus, even people who can’t eat spicy food can enjoy it albeit I still find the biryani spicy even with mild seasoning (´▽`*).

 Tip: If you are vegan, remember to ask the staff to replace naan bread with rice.
 Remind them not to put cream in your curry, too.